remotelyroot/remotelyroot.github.io/_posts/2025-01-05-so-you-want-to-start-a-cybersecurity-career.md

 ## Cybersecurity Incident Responder

 Large organizations have multiple teams that work alongside one another such as the SOC team, Cyber Incident Response Team (CIRT), and a Red Team (more on that soon).
 If a SOC analyst conducts triage on an incident that results in a True Positive finding and depending on the defined scope of the incident, you as an Incident Responder get to conduct digital forensics and incident response (DFIR) on the device.
 During the DFIR process you’ll identify malicious activity that has occurred on the device which can include malware and associated artifacts (file paths, DLL files, executables, C2 communication, etc. etc.), if lateral movement occurred, credential dumping, and more!
 This can also lead to a further investigation by the CIRT to look for the malicious artifacts in the rest of the environment.
 The latter can also be a Threat Hunting function as well, which is called looking for ‘Attack Residue’.
-A great resource for DFIR would be ‘Digital Forensics and Incident Response’ by Gerard Johansen.
+A great resource for DFIR would be ['Digital Forensics and Incident Response’ by Gerard Johansen](https://amzn.to/4gZcgvR).

 ### Core Responsibilities